 Discontinued: Check this box if thehas been goal met and/or discontinued.
 Please explain why the goal was discontinued.

+Status of Data Reported:

 Please indicate the status of the data reported for each goal, as follows:

 Provisional: Check this box if the performance measure data for a goal is currently being modified, verified, or may change in any other way before they are finalized for FFY 2020.